namoopsoo/namoopsoo.github.io/content/note/2026-01-19-how-to-make-cake.md

 In other words, mildly entertaining?  , highly confident? useless? sure let's pick all three 😂.

-But in this case, as far as the societal  we're talking biblical proportions!
+But in this case, as far as the societal implications suggested, we're talking biblical proportions!

 Also what comes to mind was this bus I noticed, during covid times,